abdullahmahmoud-microsoft/Antares-Lumina/README.md

   upload meeting transcript
   ```

-- **Give Feedback**: After each response, you’ll be prompted to leave feedback (thumbs up/down or written comments).
+- **Give Feedback**: After each response, you can type "feedback".
+You’ll be prompted to leave feedback (thumbs up/down or written comments).
 We will review these and improve the system accordingly.

 - **Shortcuts**: Type `help` at any time to see supported commands.